onnx/turnkeyml/examples/lemonade/server/peel/spec.md

 # PEEL: PowerShell Enhanced by Embedded Lemonade (LLM) Functionality

-**Overview:**
+## Overview

 PEEL is a PowerShell module that extends the capabilities of PowerShell by integrating with Lemonade Server.
 It offers seamless access to LLM-powered assistance directly within the terminal, providing contextual help based on the terminal's scrollback.

-**Key Features:**

-1.  **Cmdlets:**
-    *   **Install-Lemonade**: Downloads and runs the Lemonade Server installer (GUI mode).
+PEEL currently requires a Ryzen AI 300-series PC running Windows 11.

+## Key Features

+PEEL adds the following PowerShell cmdlets.

+Get Aid:
 * **Get-Aid**: Sends the last 50 lines of terminal history to Lemonade Server using the Llama-3.2-3B-Instruct-Hybrid model.
 * **Get-MoreAid**: Like Get-Aid, but uses the Qwen-1.5-7B-Chat-Hybrid model.
 * **Get-MaximumAid**: Like Get-Aid, but uses the DeepSeek-R1-Distill-Qwen-7B-Hybrid model.
-    *   All cmdlets stream the LLM's response back to the terminal.
-    *   **User Experience:** The output from the LLM should be clearly distinguished from the normal terminal output, perhaps using different colors or formatting.

-2. **Installation:**
-    * Users should download the PEEL module (`peel` directory) to their local machine.
+Helper:
+* **Install-Lemonade**: Downloads and runs the Lemonade Server installer (GUI mode).
+This is just included to help you install Lemonade Server, in case you don't already have it.

+## Installation
+ * Clone this repository.
-    * Then run `install.ps1` from that directory in PowerShell.
+ * In PowerShell, run `install.ps1` from the same directory as this document.
  * The new cmdlets are now available.
  * Run the `Install-Lemonade` cmdlet to get Lemonade Server, if you don't have it already.

 **Implementation Details:**